 Bessemer City, North Carolina Business Lawyers

-North Carolina Business Law Attorney with 31 years experience
+North Carolina Business Law Lawyer with 15 years experience

 Sherrod is a go to resource for persons facing felony changes for drug charges, weapons violations, and removal proceedings in immigration.
 Sherrod is also a go to resource for athletes, entertainers, and media companies from all over the World for business issues.